Joiry/HSL_Carp/Shell_Intro_01.md

 > /nas/longleaf/home/tristand/shell_data
 > ~~~

-Now, move up one more level on your own, and confirm your location
+Now, move up one more level on your own, and confirm your location.

 ## Shortcut: Tab Completion